-Although the Configuration Center is also used on Ivanti Service Desk, the version of Configuration Center included in Ivanti® Endpoint Manager powered by Landesk installations and upgrades only extend to setting up Workspaces.
+Although the Configuration Center is also used on Ivanti Service Desk, the version of Configuration Center included in Ivanti® Endpoint Manager installations and upgrades only extend to setting up Workspaces.

-The Configuration Center is automatically installed and ready for use with a clean install or upgrade to Ivanti® Endpoint Manager powered by Landesk 2016.4.
+The Configuration Center is automatically installed and ready for use with a clean install or upgrade to Ivanti® Endpoint Manager 2016.4.

 Any errors generated by the Configuration Center are logged in

-Upgrades to Ivanti® Endpoint Manager powered by Landesk 2016.4 must update the Configuration Center Service Desk Framework.
+Upgrades to Ivanti® Endpoint Manager 2016.4 must update the Configuration Center Service Desk Framework.

 Identity Server is a Secure Token Service that delivers OAuth2 and OpenID Connect tokens.
 It acts as a login authorization service that replaces the standard logon policy for Framework and BridgeIT.
 Using this service, you can utilize single sign in and federated authentication.